M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Experiments

 \emph{Comparison with OSR methods.} Our method also outperforms the OSR methods, i.e., ARPL and CE+, which are implemented on the image encoder of CLIP with the backbone kept frozen.
 The comparisons reveal the advantages of prompt learning in utilizing the pre-trained knowledge for downstream tasks in a parameter-efficient way.
 Specifically, by mitigating the label bias of prompt learning, M-Tuning is effective in open-set scenarios.

 \textbf{Unknown Detection on Large Datasets.} Three large datasets are used for comparison in unknown detection.
-Following the dataset preparation~\citep{yang2020convolutional, chen2020learning, lu2022pmal} on the ImageNet dataset with 1000 classes in total, we build ImageNet-100 by selecting the first 100 classes as known and the remaining 900 ones as unknown, and build ImageNet-200 with the first 200 classes as known and 800 ones as unknown.
-ImageNet-LT~\citep{liu2019large}, as a long-tailed dataset, includes 1000 known classes from ImageNet-2012~\citep{russakovsky2015imagenet}, and 360 unknown classes from the validation set of ImageNet-2010.
+Following the dataset preparation~\cite{yang2020convolutional, chen2020learning, lu2022pmal} on the ImageNet dataset with 1000 classes in total, we build ImageNet-100 by selecting the first 100 classes as known and the remaining 900 ones as unknown, and build ImageNet-200 with the first 200 classes as known and 800 ones as unknown.
+ImageNet-LT~\cite{liu2019large}, as a long-tailed dataset, includes 1000 known classes from ImageNet-2012~\cite{russakovsky2015imagenet}, and 360 unknown classes from the validation set of ImageNet-2010.
 The number of images in known classes ranges from 5 to 1280.
 We conduct experiments by dividing the closed-set dataset using the WNID order and setting the maximum number of classes in each group $N_C$ as 20.
-The experimental results are given in Table~\ref{tab:unknown_detection_largedata}.
+The experimental results are given in the Table~\ref{tab:unknown_detection_largedata}.

+\emph{Comparison with CLIP-based prompt methods.} Compared with the CLIP+ZSL and CoOp, our method performs better.
+Concerning the methods including CoCoOp, LASP, and KgCoOP, they are designed for equipping the prompts with enhanced generalization ability, while still exhibit performance weakness compared with our method.
+On the one hand, the results show the effectiveness of the M-Tuning in mitigating the label bias of the prompts in open-set scenarios.
+On the other hand, the CLIP-based prompt methods only learn a single set of prompt, while our method decreases the task difficulty in a divide-then-combine way by means of the CTT strategy, which verifies the effectiveness of the CTT strategy.

-By means of the CTT strategy, M-Tuning achieves the best performance compared with CLIP-based prompt methods and OSR methods implemented on CLIP.
-An unsatisfactory performance on the ImageNet-LT is given by the ARPL and CE+.
-They are designed for small-scale datasets with balanced numbers of samples per class, and thus may not be applicable to the ImageNet-LT, in which the numbers of samples in each class different from each other significantly.
-It is also notable that the closed-set accuracy of our method under the 16-shot setting is better than that under the all-data setting on the ImageNet-LT dataset, we guess that the few-shot setting mitigates the negative effects caused by the imbalanced distributions of class numbers.
+\emph{Comparison with OSR methods.} An unsatisfactory performance on the ImageNet-LT is given by the ARPL and CE+. \textit{They are designed for small-scale datasets with balanced numbers of samples per class, and thus may not be applicable to the ImageNet-LT, in which the numbers of samples in each class different from each other significantly.} It is also notable that the closed-set accuracy of our method under the 16-shot setting is better than that under the all-data setting on the ImageNet-LT dataset, we guess that the few-shot setting mitigates the negative effects caused by the imbalanced distributions of class numbers.
 Table~\ref{tab:unknown_detection_largedata} verifies the wide applicability and effectiveness achieved by CTT.